Adult Nursing (pre-registration) Blended Learning MScStudy level: Postgraduate

 Successful completion of this course enables graduates from a range of backgrounds to enter the nursing profession in just two years:

-- The course is aimed at individuals with a prior undergraduate degree and evidence of experience in health and social care.
-Previous undergraduate degrees may include (but are not limited to) health-related disciplines, psychology, criminology or sociology degrees.
+- Previous undergraduate degrees may include (but are not limited to) health-related disciplines, psychology, criminology or sociology degrees.
 Those with non-health-related degrees must demonstrate extensive experience in the clinical health and social care sector.
 It is also suitable for existing nurses looking for dual qualification.
-More details on the type of experience required is on the entry requirements tab on this webpage.
+More details on the type of experience required can be found in the entry requirements section.

 - There will be opportunities for 20% simulated digital experience as part of the clinical placements.
-This will be an online, cutting-edge simulated experience where you will be fully supervised, and it is designed so that you can work safely both individually and in small groups, with the chance to explore and assess and interventions in ‘near to real life’ clinical scenarios.
+This will be an online, cutting-edge simulated experience where you will be fully supervised, and it is designed so that you can work safely both individually and in groups, with the chance to explore and assess and interventions in ‘near to real life’ clinical scenarios.
 The hands-on elements of the clinical placements may be delivered in one of the following regions of England: Midlands, North East and Yorkshire, London, Bedfordshire/Hertfordshire, and East of England.
+Please note you are responsible for your travel arrangements to attend your placements.

 This course is accredited1 by the following professional bodies: